dwilkin/Brendan-s-Site/README.md

 ## Development

 - Backend runs on port 5000
-- Frontend runs on port 3000
+- Frontend runs on port 3000 (local development only)

 ## License